Walking in the Balkan Borderlands

 Montenegro & Albania & Croatia & Kosovo, Trek & Walk, 8 days - from £895 (land only) - from €1,255 (land only) - from $1,460 (land only)

 Which is why we've been at the forefront of creating classic treks for 30 years.
 New for 2014, this all inclusive trek takes you into the heart of a hidden Europe.

-- Walking holiday in the best of the Balkan Mountains
+- A one week walking holiday in the heart of the Balkan Mountains

-- Trek the Prokletije Mountains of Kosovo, Montenegro and Albania
+- Trek the Accursed Mountains of Kosovo, Montenegro and Albania

 - Experience friendly rural guesthouses and Albanian hospitality